"Mom, you miss your friends. Sometimes you just have to let yourself feel sad," I offered. "Yes," she agreed. "I'm sad."

 We talked for a while after that, until Stella, the wonderful woman who takes care of my mom when she's in St. Lucia, called her to breakfast.
 Before my mom hung up, she mentioned she had a date to play bridge that afternoon, and that she was hosting the whole bridge group the next day.
 My mother, now 87, lives to play bridge.
 I knew that by the time she held the first hand, she would be okay.

 The script didn't go quite the way that I thought it would.
 To begin with, Claire's father, a brilliant scholar himself, had died in a car crash when she was just three.
 His loss, I would later realize, had indelibly marked his family.
 Much later, I came to understand that Claire's gentleness with others, with a shy clumsy girl like me, for instance, was the result of her never wanting to inflict any sort of hurt.
 She knew intimately what it felt like to be hurting.
 And there was more pain in store.
 In her first year of college, she was assaulted one night on the way back from the dorm's communal bathroom.
 She left soon after, fleeing the landscape of her pain.
 She went to England, and enrolled in university there.
 She met a man whom everyone loved.
 She sank into the comfort of him, and they got married.
-But it turned out that she had felt so safe with him because he was gay.
+But it turned out that she had felt so sexually safe with him because he was gay, his love for her chaste.
 Her heart once again broken, they divorced.

 In the meantime, her genius older brother was accepted to do graduate work in physics at Princeton.
 Two intensely troubled years later, he was diagnosed with schizophrenia.
 Despite ongoing conflicts with his professors, and his own disillusion, he finished his degree, but hardly worked a day after that.
 Her younger brother, the baby of the family, was an astonishing artist, but as a teenager, he became mired in drugs.
 Thirty years later, thin and handsome with regal silver dreadlocks that fall to his waist, he is still in the thrall of them.

-As her brothers' lives unraveled, Claire's professional life moved ever forward, it's trajectory sure.
+As her brothers' lives unraveled, Claire's professional life moved ever forward, her trajectory sure.
 She entered the diplomatic service, as her mother (also a radiant beauty with an incisive mind and an abundance of social charm) had before her.
 She rose in the foreign service, through high-profile posts in strategic places.
 But the day came when she could no longer deny that her mother's forgetfulness was something more troubling, and she packed up her glamorous life abroad and moved back home to be with her.

 What we can see of other people's lives is never the whole story.
 It may not even be part of the story of how they see themselves.
-But I think I understand now why my mother's hurt so much this morning.
+But I think I understand now why my mother hurt so much this morning.
 Her heart was breaking for Claire, who it seemed had been so blessed in this life, but whose portion of pain had been at least equal to the extravagant portion of her gifts.
 And now Claire had lost her mother, the touchstone throughout her life, having already lost her once when the fog had first descended.